Ada-Developers-Academy/core-pses/04/palindrome.checkpoint.md

 - The answer is wrong if there aren't at least two sub-problems listed
 - The answer is wrong if any of the sub-problems aren't relevant to the original problem

+Here are some example sub-problems:

+1. How do we look at the first character of the string and the last character of the string at the same time?
+1. What do we do when we compare the two characters?
+1. How do we repeat this process, looking at the second character and the second-to-last character, until we've checked every character?

 ##### !end-rubric
 ### !end-challenge